abryant10/Todo-List/README.md

 # Todo-List
-Todo List app

-each todo will have
-     title
-     list parent
-     notes
-     due date
-     list priority
-     all priority
-     check button
-     completed status
+// to do next
+ // clicking new list button submits, then clicking awway submits
+ // when clicking away - close and submit list form, colse and submit task form, close all expanded info and rmeove all editable task forms.
+  // make list filtering work with dates back in webpack

+// -list creation tab
+    // - logic for form to go away with click
+    // - AFTER WP add move lists up and down
-- list creation tab
+    // - AFTER WP add color picker for list

-- ability to change priority
-- update title by clicking on it
-- have checked off items go to deleted list
-- all is the top inbox
-- you start with a default remidners list
-- add a today box
+//task filtering
-    - today box sorts by project
+//     //after WP - today box sorts by project

-- add a color picker for lists
+// AFER WP moblie friendly menu and formating
+//  AFTER WP check for really long list names and long task names
+// AFTER WP add tool tips to buttons
+// AFTER WP remove priority buttons from due today and completed tabs
+// DOCUMENT with NOTES in SCRIPT FILES

 modules
      creating todo